aloysivs/aloysivs/README.md

-- 👋 Hi, I’m @aloysivs.
+- 👋 Ciao, I’m @aloysivs.
-- 🌱 I’m currently learning for Master's degree in Agricultural Sciences and Technologies.
+- 🌱 I’m currently learning for Master's degree in Plant Production.
-- 💞️ I’m looking to collaborate on everything.

 <!---
 aloysivs/aloysivs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.